bduffany/tile-layout/README.md

 Developer features:

+- [ ] Vertically-oriented tab strips
+- [ ] _Consider_ supporting expando sections within tiles.
+(It should be
+      possible to implement this at the application level but it would be nice to provide utility components for this)
 - [ ] Allow rendering arbitrary content in the tab strip, such as menus that control which tabs are open.
 - [ ] Expose more tab strip APIs like close others, close all, close to